 - Sound Parameters

 Each sound can be adjusted using an A and B rotatable pod.
 For melodic and chord sounds, you will be able to adjust the note of the sound and automate note changes to program creative melodic and chord sequences.
-Also, you will be able to control the drone of the individual chords and the amount of side-chaining to create a pulsating rhythmic effect for each chord.

 The PO-20 can be chained to other Pocket Operators using a line connection to create an arrangement of mesmerizing, entertaining, and sometimes complex songs, which can then be connected to a mixer for recording.
 Otherwise, you can sync a master device to control the tempo.

 The sounds fit a niche area that may not apply to various genres.
 And the device can be complicated to get the hang of, so fiddling with the various functions and watching a tutorial or two is highly recommended so that you can start making music as quickly as possible.

 Microkorg XL+ is 37 keys, eight-voice synthesizer with a sixteen-band vocoder.

 It resembles a typical digital piano with an LCD screen, USB connection, and varying effects algorithms.
 It features the classic Radius sound engine, giving it its analog warmth and texture.
 It also makes it versatile, as it can create fat bass sounds to punchy leads to thick pads.

 The knobs let you browse the sounds by genre and instrument categories, so you can easily find the sound you’re looking for.
 In addition, you can layer sounds, split them, and layer them with an external source to expand your sonic horizon.